Sir Michael Culme-Seymour, 4th Baronet: Naval career

 By the outbreak of the First World War he had risen to the rank of captain, and he commanded the battleship HMS Centurion as part of the 2nd Battle Squadron of the Grand Fleet, and fought at the Battle of Jutland in 1916.
-He was Mentioned in Despatches for his efforts, and was promoted to flag-rank later that year, becoming rear admiral.
+He was Mentioned in Despatches for his efforts, and was promoted to flag-rank later that year, becoming rear-admiral.

-Culme-Seymour spent the period between 1916 and 1918 as Director of Mobilization at the Admiralty.
+Culme-Seymour spent the period between 1916 and 1918 as Director of the Mobilisation Division (renamed the Mobilisation Department in 1918) at the Admiralty.

+With the end of the war Culme-Seymour between 1 January 1919 and 1 September 1920 he simultaneously was appointed and held the posts of Rear-Admiral Commanding, 4th Battle Squadron.
+The same month he was Rear-Admiral Commanding the Black Sea and Caspian Squadron that was a detachment of the 4th Battle Squadron.
+He was appointed Commander-in-Chief, Eastern Mediterranean Squadron (May–September 1919), with promotion to vice-admiral on 7 October 1920.
+In 1920 he was appointed Second-in-Command, Mediterranean Fleet.
+The death of his father that year led to his succession as 4th Baronet Seymour, of High Mount.
+He then became Commander-in-Chief of the North America and West Indies Station, with his shore headquarters at Admiralty House in the Imperial fortress colony of Bermuda, between 1923 and 1924, after which he became Second Sea Lord.
+He died on 2 April 1925.

+Honours

+Culme-Seymour was appointed a Member, 4th class (MVO) of the Royal Victorian Order in 1912, at which point he was commanding HMS Argyll.
+He was appointed a Commander of the Order of the Bath (CB) in 1916 for his service at the Battle of Jutland, and promoted to Knight Commander of that Order (KCB) in the 1920 Birthday Honours.

 For his service during the war he received a number of foreign honours.
 He was made a member of the Russian Orders of Saint Stanislaus (1st Class) and the Order of St. Vladimir (4th Class with swords), the Japanese Order of the Rising Sun (2nd Class), the French Légion d'honneur and a Grand Commander of the Greek Order of the Redeemer.